vojtiikxdd/flashcards_w/project_scheme/project_in_words.md

 ## Homepage

-- header nav menu with icon at right and
+- header nav menu with icon at left and about us, log-in(profile icon)

-- log-in / register popup when
+when clicked on profile and then try to log in,  there will be 2 options, create account wiht your email and password or create with your google account

+after singing in, user will be able to create a flashcards

 ## Log-in / register page